abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase4_attack_simulation/readme.md

 - How quickly and easily the attacks can be detected
 - How good is the environments response to the attack

-This phase represents the **"red team vs. blue team"** part of the project, testing the security controls we’ve built across earlier phases.
+This phase represents the **"red team vs. blue team"** part of the project, testing the security controls we have built across earlier phases.

 ---